1908 Philadelphia Athletics season

 The 1908 Philadelphia Athletics season involved the A's finishing sixth in the American League with a record of 68 wins and 85 losses.

 Preseason

 1908 Philadelphia City Series

 The Athletics played four games against the Philadelphia Phillies for the local championship in the pre-season city series.
 The Athletics defeated the Phillies 3 games to 1.

 The A's record against the Phillies was 21–20 all time after the 1908 series.

 Regular season

+Shoeless Joe Jackson made his major league debut with the Athletics at Columbia Park on August 25, 1908 in a 3-2 loss to Cleveland playing centerfield and batting fourth.
+Jackson had hit .346 in 1908 for the Class-D Carolina Association Greenville Spinners and his appearance was anticipated by the press and fans.
+Jackson came to bat with one out in the first with Topsy Hartsel on third and Eddie Collins on first to face Cleveland's Heinie Berger.
+"The youngster was given a kindly welcome by the fans and he acknowledged it by singling past Bradley, scoring Hartsel."
+Jackson would finish 1 for 4 in the game.